the-vegetarian-vampire/CS50P---Patient-Registration-System/README.md

 Given more time I would improve the program: I believe the design would be better served using classes and creating 'patient' as an object.
 As I learned more about CSV files, I learned updating and writing to an existing file may not be the best database.
 Moreover, I would use a more interactive database like SQL, MongoDB, or Mongoose to store the data.
 Additionally, I would also specify 'name' input using regular expressions, add a patient 'IN' and 'OUT' function using 'datetime, and add a random four digit patient ID number to each patient for more flexibility with search criteria.

-Overall, I'm happy with what I've built, the program covers various corner cases, achieves exactly what I intended, and provides an excellent, and easy to follow user experience.
+Overall, I'm happy with what I've built, the program covers corner cases, achieves what I intended, and provides an excellent, easy to follow user experience.